nmcteam/3dash/README.md

 The body can also be whatever you want.
 Its content is available in the corresponding `File` instance's `body` property.
 A _content_ file's `body` property is the content of the output file.
-This repo provides a `Body\Parsedown` class to support Markdown body content, parsed with Parsedown.
+This repo provides a `Body\Parsedown` class to support Markdown body content, converted with Parsedown.

 ## Plugins